-Phonics is taught in ability groupings to ensure children have the opportunity to develop a deep understanding of phonics and are able to apply this to their reading and spelling.
+Letters and Sounds is taught whole class to ensure children have the opportunity to develop a deep understanding of phonics and are able to apply this to their reading and spelling.

 We use a range of reading material across the school to provide our children with the skills they need to become fluent readers.
 We use books drawn from a number of schemes which are ability banded and ‘free reading’ materials.
 These are the books children take home to enjoy reading with their family or independently.